mwoodson11/nutrifficient/README.md

 * Suggestions.js
 * Utils.js

 The main features for the back-end were the routes, located in the director server/routes.
+The following files contain the majority of the routes used to get and post to mongoDB database:
+* foods.js
+* users.js

-The files **foods.js** and **users.js** contain the majority of the routes used to get and post to mongoDB database, but the remaining file **servings.js** was used to convert foods retrieved from the USDA API to proper serving sizes so we would show useful information
+The remaining file in this directory, **servings.js**, was used to convert foods retrieved from the USDA API to proper serving sizes so we would show useful information.
+It is useful, but contains few routes.